VVelox/HV-Monitor/README.md

 - status_int :: Integer of the current status of the VM.
 - console_type :: Console type, VNC or Spice.
 - console :: Console address and port.
 - snaps_size :: Total size of snapshots.
+Not available for libvirt.
 - snaps :: The number of snapshots for a VM.
 - ifs :: Interface array.
 The name matches `/nic[0-9]+/`.
 - rbytes :: Total write bytes.